-- Aura, our global audit documentation platform is used across the PwC network.
+Aura, our global audit documentation platform, is used across the PwC network.
 Aura helps drive how we build and execute our audit plans by supporting teams in applying our methodology effectively, by creating transparent linkage between risks, required procedures, controls and the work performed to address those risks, as well as providing comprehensive guidance and project management capabilities.
 Targeted audit plans specify risk levels, controls reliance and substantive testing.
-Real time dashboards show teams audit progress and the impact of scoping decisions more quickly. - Connect is our collaborative platform that allows clients to quickly and securely share audit documents and deliverables.
+Real time dashboards show teams audit progress and the impact of scoping decisions more quickly.

+Connect is our collaborative platform that allows clients to quickly and securely share audit documents and deliverables.
 Connect also eases the burden of tracking the status of deliverables and resolving issues by automatically flagging and tracking outstanding items and issues identified through the audit for more immediate attention and resolution.
-Clients are also able to see audit adjustments, control deficiencies, and statutory audit progress for all locations- in real time. - Connect Audit Manager streamlines, standardizes and automates group and component teams coordination for multi-location and statutory/regulatory audits.
-It provides a single digital platform to see all outbound and inbound work and digitizes the entire coordination process which facilitates greater transparency, compliance and quality for complex multi-location audits. - Halo, our data auditing tools, test large volumes of data, analyzing whole populations to improve risk assessment, analysis and testing.
-For example, Halo for Journals enables the identification of relevant journals based on defined criteria making it easier for engagement teams to explore and visualize the data to identify client journal entries to analyze and start the testing process. - Count, which facilitates the end-to-end process for inventory counts, allows our engagement teams to create and manage count procedures, counters to record results directly onto their mobile device or tablet and engagement teams to export final results into Aura. - PwC's Confirmation System, which facilitates an automated and standardized end-to-end process for all types of external confirmations, allows our engagement teams to create requests and receive external confirmation in a secure environment that helps mitigate the risks associated with receiving confirmation responses electronically.
+Clients are also able to see audit adjustments, control deficiencies, and statutory audit progress for all locations- in real time.

+Connect Audit Manager streamlines, standardised and automates group and component teams coordination for multi-location and statutory/regulatory audits.
+It provides a single digital platform to see all outbound and inbound work and digitises the entire coordination process which facilitates greater transparency, compliance and quality for complex multi-location audits.

+Halo, our data auditing tools, test large volumes of data, analysing whole populations to improve risk assessment, analysis and testing.
+For example, Halo for Journals enables the identification of relevant journals based on defined criteria making it easier for engagement teams to explore and visualise the data to identify client journal entries to analyse and start the testing process.

+Count, which facilitates the end-to-end process for inventory counts, allows our engagement teams to create and manage count procedures, counters to record results directly onto their mobile device or tablet and engagement teams to export final results into Aura.

+PwC's Confirmation System, which facilitates an automated and standardised end-to-end process for all types of external confirmations, allows our engagement teams to create requests and receive external confirmation in a secure environment that helps mitigate the risks associated with receiving confirmation responses electronically.

+As part of The New Equation investment, we will be rolling out a continuous stream of new capabilities through our existing platforms to increasingly simplify, standardise, centralise and automate our audit work.